-- The government reports/documents available in the public domain do not explain the justification about the figure of 30 percent under the women component plan and how the planning commission arrived at this. - The essential earmarking of 30 percent fund for women under this plan for all ministries at centre and state compels the policy makers to start thinking on the lines of gendered-impact of policies.
+- ?
+The domain of women component plan is restricted only to plan allocation the ministries/department; it does not take account non plan allocations. - ?
+Table ?? ?
+The government reports/documents available in the public domain do not explain the justification about the figure of 30 percent under the women component plan and how the planning commission arrived at this - ?
+The essential earmarking of 30 percent fund for women under this plan for all ministries at centre and state compels the policy makers to start thinking on the lines of gendered-impact of policies.
 But there is need of resources and commitment for its better implementation.

-VI.
-Section v: Suggestions for Counter Balancing Policies
+6 Section v: Suggestions for Counter Balancing Policies

 - 1. There is need to ensure that at least 30 percent of beneficiaries should be women.
-A system should be set up to collect data in this regard. - 2.
-To ensure that funds reaches to women, a non-lapsable pool of women's fund should be created in every state and at the centre also.
+A system should be set up to collect data in this regard.
+2. To ensure that funds reaches to women, a nonlapsable pool of women's fund should be created in every state and at the centre also.
 If the ministries/departments did not exhaust the allocated fund, the balance amount should be transferred in non-lapsable pool.
-The ministries should ensure to spend this amount for benefit and incentive to women. - 3.
-Grass root organizations should be involved to ensure the implementation of women component plan at grass root level. - 4.
+The ministries should ensure to spend this amount for benefit and incentive to women.
+3. Grass root organizations should be involved to ensure the implementation of women component plan at grass root level. - 4.
 Planning Commission should take meetings regularly to review the progress and it should be mandatory to obtain information from ministries in this regard. - 5.
-The monitoring of women component plan under gender budgeting should be done at regular interval so that progress should be measured. - 6.
-There is need to increase allocation of funds under women component plan in each sector.
+The monitoring of women component plan under gender budgeting should be done at regular interval so that progress should be measured.
+6. There is need to increase allocation of funds under women component plan in each sector.
 More schemes should be introduced to deliver benefit to women. - 7.
 A gendered budget framework for women will raise awareness of their needs.
-Gender- disaggregated data will enable optimal allocation and utilization of resources for betterment of women.
+Gender-disaggregated data will enable optimal allocation and utilization of resources for betterment of women.